 COMPASS, ESL COMPASS, or college-level ACT

 All new students at South must take either the Standard COMPASS or the ESL/COMPASS test for initial placement into college coursework and programs.
-Learn more about How to Take the COMPASS.
+Learn more about COMPASS and ESL COMPASS at South.

 We strongly encourage students to prepare for the test through South’s Classes or through the FREE Workshop and Website Resources.